March mortgages in Spain figures

 Home loans make up lion share of the market

-Home loans as a mortgage product type in Spain made up 68.4% of all new lending again, as last month a higher percentage than is normal.
-Lending on land was only 6.15 suggesting that commercially there is little confidence amongst developers and Spanish Banks at the moment to start new build projects.
+Home loans as a mortgage product type in Spain made up 68.4% of all new lending again.
+Same as last month for a higher percentage than is normal.
+Lending on land was only 6.15% suggesting that commercially there is little confidence.
+Primarily amongst developers and Spanish Banks to start new build projects.

 Another positive for the month is that traditionally March numbers for borrowings are behind February.
 This year it is the first time for 4 years that March is an improvement on February.